Video: How to create a better workplace?

 When it comes to company culture, it’s really something people experience by feeling more than anything else.
 Therefore it’s often hard to measure or put into words.

-Building a positive company culture starts from making some overall rules of conduct for the operation of the entire company.
+Building a positive company culture starts with making some overall rules of conduct for the operation of the entire company.
 There the culture dribbles down to all the little details on how people interact with each other and take everyone into consideration on a daily basis.
 When thinking about company culture, consider the following:

-• Good company culture means that everyone feels that they have a sense of purpose and that they are a valued part of a team
+- Good company culture means that everyone feels that they have a sense of purpose and that they are a valued part of a team

-• A positive work environment also sees employees as a whole and promotes good work and home life balance.
+- A positive work environment also sees employees as a whole and promotes good work and home-life balance.

-In the everyday work life, good company culture shows in many things, like open communication and giving feedback in a constructive and positive way.
+In everyday work life, good company culture shows in many things, like open communication and giving feedback in a constructive and positive way.
 Let’s face it, at the end of the day, the company can set out all kinds of rules and statements, but it’s the small things that matter.

 Conclusion